Baldwin of Ibelin

 Baldwin was captured in battle at Marj Uyun in 1179, along with Odo de St Amand, Grand Master of the Templars, and Raymond of Tripoli's stepson, Hugh of Tiberias.
 Baldwin was ransomed by Byzantine emperor Manuel I Comnenus, and later in 1180 he visited Constantinople.
 Supposedly, the emperor sat him in a chair and covered him up to his head in the gold coins that were to be used as his ransom money.
 During his stay in Constantinople, the emperor died.
 Baldwin was in Jerusalem at the time of Sibylla's wedding in 1180.
 Raymond of Tripoli seems to have been planning a coup to marry Sibylla to Baldwin, but the king needed to marry her to a non-native, in order gain support for another crusade from the west.
-She was married to Guy of Lusignan, younger brother of Baldwin of Ibelin's son-in-law Amalric.
-That same year, the king betrothed his younger half-sister Isabella of Jerusalem, Balian's stepdaughter, to Humphrey IV of Toron, to further reduce the Ibelins' influence.
+She was married to Guy of Lusignan, younger brother of Baldwin of Ibelin's son-in-law Aimery.
+That same year, the king betrothed his younger half-sister Isabella, Balian's stepdaughter, to Humphrey IV of Toron, to further reduce the Ibelins' influence.

 In 1183 he supported Raymond against Guy, who was by now regent for the ailing Baldwin IV.
 Lord Baldwin was among the barons who advised the king to crown Sibylla's son Baldwin V in 1183, while Baldwin IV was still alive; this was an attempt to prevent Guy from succeeding as king.
 Baldwin V became sole king while still a child in 1185, and when the young king died in 1186, Sibylla was crowned queen with Guy as her consort.
 The Ibelins and Raymond favoured the accession of Isabella, but Humphrey refused to be crowned and cause a civil war, and instead swore allegiance to Sibylla and Guy.
 All the other barons of the kingdom paid homage to Guy as well, except for Raymond and Baldwin.
 Baldwin placed his young son Thomas under the care of his brother Balian, and exiled himself to the Principality of Antioch, where he was welcomed with great fanfare.